-Notes:
+Notes

 - 1. Figures for "England and Wales" include non-residents.
-Therefore, the sum of "England" and "Wales", which exclude non-residents, will differ from "England and Wales". - 2.
+Therefore the sum of "England" and "Wales" which exclude non-residents will differ from "England and Wales". - 2.
 Based on date a death was registered rather than occurred.
 All figures are provisional. - 3.
 The number of deaths registered in a week is affected when bank holidays occur. - 4.
 A statistical model is used to estimate the expected number of deaths.
-The model accounts for changes in population size, age structure and trends in mortality over time.
+The model accounts for changes in population size, age structure, and trends in mortality over time.
+Estimates for expected deaths, derived from the statistical model, are not whole numbers but have been rounded.
+The percentage change has been calculated from the unrounded numbers of expected deaths.
 For further information on the method, see Section 4: Measuring the data